Alex08521/SciFiIcons/README.md

 - Uplit

 ## Installation
-- Extract SciFi_Icons.tar.gz to ~/.local/share/icons
+- Extract SciFiIcons.tar.gz to ~/.local/share/icons

 or

-- In System Settings -> Appearance -> Icons, use the 'Install from File...' dialog to find and select SciFi_Icons.tar.gz
+- In System Settings -> Appearance -> Icons, use the 'Install from File...' dialog to find and select SciFiIcons.tar.gz

 then